 When Squid Web Proxy Cache receives an Internet request from a client, it queries Websense Filtering Service to find out if the requested site should be blocked or permitted.
-Filtering Service consults the policy assigned to the client.
-Each policy designates specific time periods and lists the category filters that are applied during those periods.

-After Filtering Service determines which categories are blocked for that client, it checks the Websense Master Database.
+Filtering Service determines which categories are blocked for the client, and then checks the Websense Master Database.

-- If the site is assigned to a blocked category, the user receives a block page instead of the requested site. - If the site is assigned to a permitted category, Filtering Service notifies the Cisco product that the site is not blocked, and the client is allowed to see the site.
+- If the site is assigned to a blocked category, the user receives a block page. - If the site is assigned to a permitted category, Filtering Service notifies the Squid Web Proxy Cache, and the client is given access to the site.